holzhannes/restrict-content/readme.txt

 === Restrict Content ===
 Author URI: http://pippinsplugins.com
 Author: Pippin Williamson
-Contributors: mordauk
+Contributors: mordauk, holzhannes
 Donate link: http://pippinsplugins.com/support-the-site
-Tags: Restrict content, member only, registered, logged in, restricted access, restrict access, limiit access, read-only, read only
+Tags: Restrict content, member only, registered, logged in, restricted access, restrict access, limit access, read-only, read only
 Requires at least 3.9
-Tested up to 4.7
+Tested up to 4.8
-Stable tag: 2.1.3
+Stable tag: 2.1.4

 Restrict Content to registered users only.
 This is a simple plugin that will allow you to easily restrict complete posts / pages to logged in users only.
 Levels of restriction may also be set.
 For example, you can restrict content to only Administrators, Editors, Authors, and Subscribers.